Standards Committee Members

 Ms Blackwell is the Principal of Kapinara Primary School.
 She has extensive experience as a Principal in the Government school system and education consultant.

-Ms Connor is the principal of Holy Cross College and has worked on a number of committees and advisory groups in the Catholic education sector.
+Ms Connor is Director Teaching and Learning at Catholic Education WA.
+She has worked on a number of committees and advisory groups in the Catholic education sector and on cross-sectoral initiatives.

 Mr Armando Giglia